collectiv-ai/screenshot-chat0.png/README.md

 # 📘 Whitepaper

-To understand the full humanistic and philosophical foundation behind CollectivAI, see:
+To understand the full humanistic and philosophical foundation behind CollectiVAI, see:

 📄 **Full Whitepaper (PDF)**
 `docs/CollectivAI_Whitepaper_Full.pdf`